<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 La Morra - 2.5 - 4 hrs - Hilly

-Today we have a spectacular day planned in one of the centers of the Barolo area (La Morra).
+Today we’ll say farewell to Verduno and make it to the core of the Langa wine area past more vineyards, where no doubt you will see local workers in the fields caring for the vines.
+Our first stop is in La Morra.
 La Morra is considered the balcony of the Langhe because of its wonderful views of the entire area.
 Take your time here and have your cameras ready!
 Today we have our cooking class and lunch at the Marrone Family Winery.
 Time to enjoy life and to taste some Barolo on the terrace!
 Marrone family staff will engage everyone during this fun, yet professional cooking workshop.
 We then continue among nebbiolo vineyards to land at the doorstep of the so-called “Barolo chapel,” a landmark of the Barolo production area.
+Unarguably, today's country roads and paths are set in a landscape of irresistible charm.

 [fa icon="plus"] Day 5